Combat Patrol Event Rules

 • The Sept.
 13, 2022 FAQ & Errata will be used for the tournament.

-• Turret Jam: The Turret Jam rule will not be used.
+• Turret Jam – The Turret Jam rule is not used.

 Event Format